 Certain material characteristics such as hardness, carbide type, and volume percent can have a decided impact on the wear resistance of a material in a given application.
 Wear, like corrosion, has multiple types and subtypes that are predictable to some extent and are rather difficult to test and evaluate in the lab or service reliably.

-Wear can be quantified (correlated) by means of wear rate, defined as the mass or volume of material removed per unit sliding distance.
-It is usually expressed in terms of the dimensionless wear coefficient (K) or as specific wear rate (wear volume per unit applied normal load per unit sliding distance) in (mm3*Nm-1).
+Wear can be quantified (correlated) using wear rate, defined as the mass or volume of material removed per unit sliding distance.
+It is usually expressed in terms of the dimensionless wear coefficient (K) or as a specific wear rate (wear volume per unit applied normal load per unit sliding distance) in (mm3*Nm-1).

 The most commonly used wear equation for the dry rolling–sliding condition is Archards wear equation.
 The wear volume (V) for unit sliding distance (S) is equal to the non-dimensional wear coefficient (K) multiplied by the applied load (Fn) divided by the hardness of the worn material.